ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-us.md

 order: 4
 ---

-**Last updated 10th September 2021**
+**Last updated 18th March 2022**

 ## Objective

 When you create a Public Cloud instance, you can choose to be billed at either an hourly or monthly rate.
 Hourly-rate instances are billed on a pay-as-you-go basis, i.e. at the end of each month, users are billed for every commenced hour per actual resources used.<br>
-Monthly-rate instances are 50% less expensive compared to an hourly rate for the same duration.
+Monthly-rate instances are up to 50% less expensive compared to an hourly rate for the same duration.
 Each month commenced will be billed at the end of the month.<br>
 If you initially selected hourly billing, you can switch to monthly billing at any time.

 **This guide explains how to switch from hourly to monthly billing.**